Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - Display listings in a list view or map view - Users can select how they wish to view the listings by clicking either the list or map icon buttons at the bottom of the filter section.
 On hover, a tooltip provides guidance on what the buttons do.
 - View and filter listing markers on map - the above filters are available to users on the map view also, with the markers hidden and unhidden based on the search criteria.
 If the user enters a text search query, the view will default back to the list view to show more detailed information.
 - On the 'more info' sidebar, users can view Google reviews of locations and click button to view location in google maps.
 - The site is responsive on all devices from mobile to desktop.
-See the [Responsiveness](#responsiveness) testing section below.
+See the 'Responsiveness' testing section in [further testing documentation](./documentation/testing-documentation.md).

 ### **Features to add in future releases**
 - Social sharing of each listing to social media sites.